negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 ```Pressing my chest against the Granville Bridge I feel at once its trembling vibration and my own heart’s rapid beating.
 I embody a sonic superposition: vibrational waves overlap; interfere; combine.
 The rhythm of their resulting wave marks a pattern of interference, also called a diffraction pattern.
 Through visceral encounter, I become entangled with the infrastructure which I had heretofore approached only as an abstracting vantage for rhythmanalysis.
 I leave the bridge holding a little of my warmth and bring away with me this idea…
 ```

 Deep mapping as I enunciate it does not "counter cartography" (cf Mason-Deese 2020); It is not defined by opposition so much as through *iterative acts of interference* with hegemonic forms of engaging & representing place, producing geographic knowledge, and rendering spatial research public.
-Understood this way... `Deep mapping as a Baradian diffractive apparatus for generating interferences and studying how they (these patterns of difference) come to matter.`
+Understood this way... `Deep mapping as a Baradian diffractive apparatus for generating interferences and studying how they (these patterns of difference) come to matter.`  As an apparatus of investigation, deep mapping assumes the physical-conceptual field of encounter as interlocutor.
+Empirics emerge from synesthetic attunement to the entangled viscera of urban bodies human and nonhuman.

 *Mark difference b/w rhythmanalyst and deep mapper --> RA is simultaneously inside and outside however, the RA (like the flaneur) does not intervene as the deep mapper does.*